dschmitz89/Polyfit/docs/index.rst

 ===================================
 polyfit enables convenient multivariate sklearn-compatible polynomial regression.
 Compared to sklearn, the underlying convex optimization algorithms are sometimes more stable than the ones used by sklearn.
-Furthermore, polyfit enables shape constrained models to make the fit monotonic or convex for exmample.
+Furthermore, polyfit enables shape constrained models to make the fit monotonic or convex for example.
-However, these shape constraints are enforced by inequality constraints in the optimization problem which is numerically unstable.
+Note that these shape constraints are enforced by inequality constraints in the optimization problem which might be numerically unstable.

 Installation
 ===========================================